-In the classical approach, a shunting team (as example we focus on this part of production) is controlled, for example, by means of a KPI such as utilization, which measures the effectively productive time in relation to the total working time.
+In the classical approach, a shunting team (for an example, we focus on this part of the production) is controlled, for example, by means of a KPI such as utilization, which measures the effectively productive time in relation to the total working time.
 For example, a utilization rate of 70% means that the marshalers have "empties" of 30%.
 The setting of target sizes, however, becomes more difficult.
 While looking at a large number of shunting teams there’s a good chance to increase the measured average utilization rate from 70% to perhaps 71 or 72%, in the consideration of a single shunting team the cost blocks always change only in jumps.
 In fact, the costs of a shunting team can only be changed by the following factors:

 - Number of marshalers

 - Type of shunting locomotive, small, medium or heavy